-The proposed strategy involves introducing mandatory MEPS for CCAC from no earlier than 01 July 2009.
-The regulation would stipulate the minimum energy efficiency levels these products need to meet in order to be sold in the Australian and New Zealand market.
+The proposed strategy involves introducing mandatory MEPS for CCAC from July 2009.
+The regulation would stipulate the minimum energy efficiency levels for these products in order to be sold in the Australian and New Zealand market.
 MEPS aim to remove the worst performing products from the marketplace, rather than promoting the best.
 This Australian/New Zealand MEPS reflects international requirements, while also addressing local industry technical issues.
 In this regard, the proposed MEPS has been developed in close consultation with the CCAC supply industry over the period 2004 to 2008.
-It is important to highlight during meetings held in 2006 and 2007, that CCAC suppliers1 (representing 95 percent of the market) supported the introduction of the proposed MEPS.
+It is important to highlight during meetings held in 2006 and 2007, that CCAC suppliers1 (representing 95% of the market) supported the introduction of the proposed MEPS.

-The proposed MEPS include minimum requirements for an Energy Efficiency Ratio (EER) when measured or simulated to the new Australia/New Zealand Standard.
-The proposed MEPS do not differentiate between size or types of heat rejection (water cooled or air cooled).
+The proposed MEPS includes minimum requirements for an Energy Efficiency Ratio (EER) when measured or simulated to the new Australia/New Zealand Standard.
+The proposed MEPS does not differentiate between types of heat rejection (water cooled or air cooled) or size.